Ericsson/dataplanebook/src/glossary.rst

       the core itself, for a cluster of core, or for non-core hardware blocks such as the interconnect, or accelerators.

-      CPU core frequencies is either controlled by the automoously by the hardware the by kernel, or by a user application, using kernel runtime configuration to do so.
+      CPU core frequencies is either controlled by the autonomously by the hardware the by kernel, or by a user application, using kernel runtime configuration to do so.